Radio: Central Michigan IMG Sports Network - Don Chiodo (play by play), Brock Gutierrez (analyst) and Justin Hoff (reporter)

 • The Clash at Kelly/Shorts with Michigan State on September 8 was aired on ESPNU while CMU’s game versus Navy on October 12 will be shown on ESPN2.

 • The regular season finale at MAC newcomer UMass on November 23 will either be streamed on ESPN3.com or broadcast on ESPNU.

-• The Chippewas will make their fourth all-time appearance on the Big Ten Network on September 22 when it faces Iowa at Kinnick Stadium in Iowa City.
+• The Chippewas made their fourth all-time appearance on the Big Ten Network on September 22 when it faced Iowa at Kinnick Stadium in Iowa City.

 NEW UNIFORMS UNVEILED